This Is Not That: Hell

 The Doors Are Always Open

 You’ve probably seen that painting of Jesus standing outside a little cottage, holding a lantern, knocking gently on a wooden door.
-Every Sunday school kid learns there’s no handle on the outside—you have to open it from within.

-Until you play it out.
+Cute, right?
+Until you play it out:

 “Open the door,” He says.